bruncanepa/murmur/README.md

 3. Grant **Accessibility** permission when prompted (required for auto-typing)
 4. Look for the waveform icon 🌊 in your menu bar
 5. You're ready to go!

+> **Note**: Murmur is not notarized by Apple.
+On first launch, you may need to right-click the app and select "Open" to bypass the security warning.
+This is only needed once.

 ## Usage